apache/druid/docs/ingestion/supervisor.md

 ### Terminate

 **Terminate** stops a supervisor and its indexing tasks, triggering the publishing of their segments.
-When you terminate a supervisor, a tombstone marker is placed in the database to prevent reloading on restart.
+When you terminate a supervisor, Druid places a tombstone marker in the metadata store to prevent reloading on restart.
 The terminated supervisor still exists in the metadata store and its history can be retrieved.

 For information on how to terminate a supervisor by API, see [Supervisors: Terminate a supervisor](../api-reference/supervisor-api.md#terminate-a-supervisor).